Most Christians Today Do Not Believe the Bible Is The Inerrant Words of God

 74% of the Clergy in America no longer believe in the inerrancy of Scripture.

 Well, not only do the ESV editors think that NO Bible is perfect or final, their own ESV put out another ESV edition in 2007 and they changed over 350 verses that were in their 2001 ESV, and they continue to reject numerous Hebrew readings.
-And then they put out another edition is 2011 and changed some more things.
+And then they put out another edition is 2011 and changed some more things and then they did it again in 2016.
+That's four different editions in just 16 years.

 Here is what these ESVs are really like, with concrete examples showing just how corrupt this late$t and greate$t Ver$ion is.